eduvpn/vpn-server-node/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.8

+- until 2.2.8 when setting `defaultGateway` to `true`, also the routes specified in `routes` were pushed to the VPN client.
+This allowed servers to also push `0.0.0.0/0` to the clients to work around a bug in Windows' online detection.
+In 2.2.8 this `0.0.0.0/0` is pushed by default when `defaultGateway` is `true`.
+All routes in `routes` are ignored in this case.

 ## 2.2.0

 - As all the firewall generation support, i.e.